 Although bread makes a good material for your compost bin, it also requires careful steps.
 These steps serve as precautions to ensure healthy and rich compost.
-Without caution, decomposing bread in your compost bin or pile contributes to odors.
+Composing bread in your compost bin or pile without caution contributes to odors.
 This then attracts pests.
 Following the tips below will help you speed up the decomposition process.
 As a result, you’ll have finished compost in no time.

 The first thing you need to do is to tear the bread into small pieces.
 Avoid adding whole bread slices into compost as it won’t break down fast.
-By breaking it into smaller pieces, you allow it to decompose faster in your compost bin or pile.
+Breaking it into smaller pieces allows it to decompose faster in your compost bin or pile.
 It also mixes easily with other organic materials.

 If you’re using a backyard compost heap or pile, make it a note always to bury the bread.
 You can do this by digging a hole in the center of the compost pile and putting bread scraps in.
 Instead of simply tossing the bread on top, this enhances the breakdown process due to heat generation in the center.
 It also conceals odor and keeps pests away.